Geographic Distribution and Habitat

 Size, Weight, and Lifespan

-Males are larger than females at 17 lb (8 kg) on average, versus the female’s average weight of 8 lb (4 kg).
-Their body is 19-25 in (50-65 cm) long and their tail is about the same length as their body.
+Males are larger than females at 17 pounds (8 kg) on average, versus the female’s average weight of 8 pounds (4 kg).
+Their body is 19-25 inches (50-65 cm) long and their tail is about the same length as their body.

 Maximum lifespan in the wild is 20 years; it is about 30 years in captivity.